lhico/pyroms_tools/README.md

 c. reinterpolate the information onto roms grid: `make_ic_file_replace.py` (xesmf)

 The third step is necessary in these scripts because the interpolation using pyroms created spurious horizontal TS gradients in idealized cases where the TS fields were  horizontally homogenous.
-For this reason I rewrote an interpolation script with xesmf that corrected the issue. **Warning: close to the coast I needed to interpolate the information with a nearest-neighbor approach, which is NOT general.
-This quick-fix worked in my case, but it needs further work.**
+For this reason I rewrote an interpolation script with xesmf that corrected the issue. **Warning: close to the coast I needed to interpolate the information with a nearest-neighbor approach.
+This approach is NOT general.
+This quick-fix worked in my case, but it needs further thought.**

 ### **2.3 Boundary files**